 - Unpacking Krystle Wright's Adventure Kit

-Krystle Wright is a formidable adventure photographer and Canon Master who has built a career around capturing the images that many wont.
+Krystle Wright is a formidable adventure photographer who has built a career around capturing the images that many wont.
 Whether it’s dangling from a cliff capturing rock climbers, shooting beneath waves three-stories high, or directing documentaries chasing ferocious tornadoes Krystle’s kit is her gateway between what she witnesses and what the world sees.
 Krystle recently produced three short films, sharing the internal dialogue a professional photographer wrestles with when chasing the moments that define their craft.
 The first, In Perpetual Motion playing above, captures those dark moments an oceanic photographer faces after a wave has pinned you to the ocean floor.
 Here, we unpack the camera bag and take a look at Krystle’s go-to Canon gear.

 “My kit has continued to evolve, it’s always a work-in-progress, experimenting with different cameras, different lenses, even different formats, ultimately to push the way stories can be told.”

 Your kit will always keep changing.
 It’s not about the breadth of gear but how you use what you have.
 My kit started at university with one DSLR and one zoom lens.
 As I look back, it wasn’t the most advanced first kit but it still enabled me to take images that I was proud of.
 With it I lit the fire for photography and I truly knew I was going to pursue it as a profession.
 Then I jumped headfirst and started to build and evolve my kit one piece at a time.